Red Patterson: Career

 3.33 ERA in 14 starts.
 He split 2011 between the Great Lakes Loons and the Rancho Cucamonga Quakes and was 12-5 with a 3.69 ERA in 28 starts between the two levels.

-Patterson was promoted to the AA Chattanooga Lookouts in 2012, where he was moved to the bullpen and made 47 appearances, with a 7–1 record and 3.07 ERA.
-In 2013, with the AAA Albuquerque Isotopes, he was in 39 games (with 12 starts) and was 7–4 with a 3.03 ERA.
+Patterson was promoted to the Double-A Chattanooga Lookouts in 2012, where he was moved to the bullpen and made 47 appearances, with a 7–1 record and 3.07 ERA.
+In 2013, with the Triple-A Albuquerque Isotopes, he was in 39 games (with 12 starts) and was 7–4 with a 3.03 ERA.

 He was a non-roster invitee to Major League spring training in 2014.
 After beginning the season with the Isotopes, the Dodgers purchased his contract and called him up to make his Major League debut in the second game of a doubleheader on May 1, 2014, against the Minnesota Twins.
-In that game he pitched 4 2/3 innings and only allowed two hits and one run and strike out Pedro Florimon swinging for his only major league K.
+In that game he pitched 4 2/3 innings and only allowed two hits and one run and strike out Pedro Florimon swinging for his only major league strikeout.

-Patterson spent the rest of 2014 in the minors, where he made 20 starts for the Isotopes (and 9 relief appearances).
+Patterson spent the rest of 2014 in the minors, where he made 20 starts for the Isotopes (and nine relief appearances).
 He finished with a 5–8 record and 5.79 ERA.
-He was designated for assignment on September 12, 2014.
+Patterson was designated for assignment on September 12, 2014.
 Patterson underwent Tommy John surgery following the season and would spend all of 2015 in rehab.
 He was assigned to the Double-A Tulsa Drillers of the Texas League to begin his comeback attempt in 2016.
-He did not pitch for the Drillers, but allowed three runs in three innings in two games for the AAA Oklahoma City Dodgers and was released on May 6, 2016.
+He did not pitch for the Drillers, but allowed three runs in three innings in two games for the Triple-A Oklahoma City Dodgers and was released on May 6, 2016.